arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 ### What washers are typically used in faucets?

-Silicone and rubber washers are the most popular and also the best solution. **Keep in mind that those elements are going to be in a constant contact with water, so they can be highly resistant.**
+Silicone and rubber washers are the most popular and at the same time they are the best solution. **Keep in mind that those elements are going to be in a constant contact with water, so they should be highly resistant.**

 Plastic materials like silicone and rubber do not react to moisture, do not corrode or get incrusted.
 They are not prone to deformation, cracks and breaking.
 They can endure both high and low temperatures.